 Dolores Park is near the old Mission Dolores, established in 1776 as Misión San Francisco de Asís -- and today, a popular visitors' destination.
 The park itself is almost 14 acres and is the site of many events throughout the year, including the free summer series Dolores Park Movie Night.

 If you're a first-time visitor to San Francisco's Mission District, don't miss the stunning murals you'll find throughout the neighborhood.

 The Alamo Square Park website has a photo taken during the San Francisco Earthquake of 1906.
 It's a photo you may see often if you peruse archival images of San Francisco -- of people watching the city burn, from the grass of Alamo Square Park.

-The park is known for its postcard row of "Painted Ladies" Victorian homes.
+The park, which is now part of Nopa, is known for its postcard row of "Painted Ladies" Victorian homes.
 Even if you've never traveled to San Francisco, chances are you've seen this camera-perfect shot as a still or as a backdrop in film.
-It's a great place to take a rest and enjoy the view if you're walking through the Haight Ashbury area.
+It's a great place to take a rest and enjoy the view if you're walking through the Haight-Ashbury area.

 Buena Vista Park and the nearby Corona Heights Park are two refuges of wilderness in the midst of urban grid.
 At Buena Vista Park, you may see a variety of raptors, including Red-tailed Hawks and Cooper's Hawks.
 The park also has tennis courts and a children's playground.

 You can hike up into Buena Vista Park from Haight Street -- on dirt trails with an occasional set of terraced steps.
 Or you can begin at the top of the park from the Buena Vista Heights neighborhood, off Buena Vista Avenue East.